 –TOMATO – the base for beloved pasta sauces like Bolognese and Marinara

 –HOLLANDAISE – an emulsion of egg yolks, butter, and lemon juice – think Eggs Benedict!

-–VELOUTE – a flour-thickened white sauce flavored with chicken or veal stock and sometimes finished with egg yolks
+–VELOUTE – a flour-thickened, white sauce flavored with chicken or veal stock and sometimes finished with egg yolks

 Variations on these five sauces include most sauces you will ever need.
 Watch Chef Pascal here as he makes his famous Chardonnay Sauce, derived from the classic Veloute.

 Want to know more about sauces?
 Try James Peterson’s book, Sauces, which explains the historical context and derivation of classics and contemporary sauces.
 And try Modern Sauces by Martha Holmberg.
 And don’t forget The Joy of Cooking for the basics of fish and sauce preparations.